-To determine which pricing strategy works best for your business, you’ll need to understand how to analyze marginal revenue.
+To determine which pricing strategy works best for your business, you’ll need to understand how to analyse marginal revenue.
 The formula is similar to the marginal cost calculation.
-It divides the change in revenue by the change in quantity or number of units sold.
-The formula follows.
+It divides the change in revenue by the change in the quantity or number of units sold.
+The formula is as follows:

-The key to sustaining sales growth and maximizing profits is finding a price that doesn’t dampen demand.
+The key to sustaining sales growth and maximising profits is finding a price that doesn’t dampen demand.
 When it comes to setting prices by unit cost, you have two options.
-You can increase sales volume by producing many items, charging a low price, and realizing a boost in revenue.
-Or you can produce fewer items, charge a higher price, and realize a higher profit margin.
+You can increase the sales volume by producing many items, charging a low price and realising a boost in revenue.
+Or you can produce fewer items, charge a higher price and realise a higher profit margin.

-But be careful.
-Relying on one strategy may only work if you have the market cornered and expect adequate sales numbers regardless of price point.
+But be careful: relying on one strategy may only work if you have the market cornered and expect adequate sales numbers regardless of the price point.
 Ultimately, you’ll need to strike a balance between production quantity and profit.

 Understanding the marginal cost curve